 - Warming up the honey on low heat, just enough to make it runny, facilitates coating the entire balls of struffoli.

-- Use a cake stand or plate with a bit of a rim to enclose the struffoli balls.
+- Use a cake stand or serving plate with a bit of a rim to enclose the struffoli balls.

 - For best results, fry the dough the same day it is made.
 If necessary, refrigerate for 12-24 hours.

-Italian Christmas desserts
+Neapolitan Christmas desserts

 Recipe origins

 You can probably guess that this was one of the many recipes my mom would make exclusively at Christmas time.
 If you have been following along, you know that my mom was born in Molinara, Benevento.
+This is the Campania region of Italy.

 Everyone, both kids and kids at heart, would gather around the table waiting for their favorite Italian dessert to appear – struffoli always captures everyone’s attention!